dylan-lang/lsp-dylan/README.md

 ## Current Status

+As of 2022-09-07, the server implements

+* Jump to declaration
+* Jump to definition
+* Hover

+When applied to a symbol which is bound to a generic function, "jump to definition" will show a clickable list containing the generic function and its specific methods, whereas "jump to declaration" will jump straight to the generic function.

-As of 2022-01-04, the only function fully implemented is "jump to definition" and (at least in Emacs) when you jump to another `.dylan` file, that file does not in automatically have LSP enabled so you must use `M-x lsp` again.
+In Emacs, when you jump to another `.dylan` file, that file does not in automatically have LSP enabled so you must use `M-x lsp` again.

 We are currently using version [3.15 of the LSP protocol](https://microsoft.github.io/language-server-protocol/specifications/specification-3-15/).